atrettel/windbag/design.md

 - Modularity

-    - Set variables and procedures to private whenever possible.
+    - The code SHOULD set variables and procedures to private whenever possible.

-    - Separate use and implementation (data abstraction).
+    - The code SHOULD separate use and implementation in data structures (data abstraction).

-    - Allow for arbitrary equations or state and constitutive relations.
+    - The code MUST allow for arbitrary equations of state and constitutive relations.

-    - Use data structures to organize data.
-Avoid global variables.
+    - The code MUST use data structures (and not just arrays) to organize data, and the code MUST avoid global variables.
 Most of the previous Fortran DNS codes I have seen use global variables extensively.
-Side effects could become a major issue (in my opinion).
+Side effects could become a major issue.

 - Numerical methods

-    - Compressible Navier-Stokes equations for the governing equations

-        - One of the few hard-coded aspects has to be the choice of conservative variables for the state variables.
+    - The code MUST use the compressible Navier-Stokes equations for the governing equations.
+The code MUST use conservative variables for the state variables.

-    - High-order finite difference method
+    - The code SHOULD use a high-order finite difference method (primarily).

-        - It should be possible to set the order arbitrarily.
+      It SHOULD be possible to set the order arbitrarily, and it SHOULD be possible to change numerical methods if desired (modularity).
+A command design pattern satisfies this goal.

-- Openness and accessibility
+- Openness, accessibility, and reproducibility

-    - Main goal: It must be possible for a peer reviewer to examine the source code before publication and for a reader to examine it after publication (if they would like to).
+    - Main goal: reproducibility by a third party.
+Peer reviewers MUST be able to examine and use the source code before publication and readers MUST be able to examine and use the source code after publication (if they would like to).

-    - Avoid external dependencies (especially proprietary dependencies) that prevent other people from being able to compile and review the code and its results.
-The code should use no external dependencies other than MPI.
+    - The code SHOULD avoid external dependencies (especially proprietary dependencies) that prevent other people from being able to compile and review the code and reproduce its results.
+The code SHOULD use no external dependencies other than MPI.

-    - Use open formats like binary and XDMF XML files for the outputted field data.
-Ensure that the output is readable by open source visualization programs like Paraview.
-Use open formats like CSV for post-processed output.
+    - The code MUST use open formats like binary and XDMF XML files for the outputted field data.
+The code MUST ensure that the output is readable by open source visualization programs like Paraview.
+The code MUST use open formats like CSV for post-processed output.
 These steps ensure that any results remain accessible in the long-term.

-    - Use a single input file for each case.
-Keep the input file as human-readable as possible.
-Use Fortran namelists.
+    - The code MUST a single, human-readable, input file for each case.
+The input file SHOULD use Fortran namelists (for convenience).

 - Software architecture

-    - Use Fortran rather than C or C++.
+    - The code MUST Fortran rather than C or C++.

         - Fortran is antiquated, but it offers several advantages for numerical work, including namelists, simpler memory management, ability to